arduino/docs-content/content/software/ide-v2/tutorials/01.getting-started-ide-v2/ide-v2-autocomplete-feature.md

 ![Autocompletion tool.](assets/autocomplete.png)

-Autocompletion is a must-have for editors, and the 2.0 version now includes it.
+Autocompletion is a must-have for code editors, and the 2.0 version comes well equipped.
 When writing code, this is useful to understand more about the elements of the Arduino API.

 Note that you always need to select your board for autocompletion to work.